mapbox/cpp/glossary.md

 - C++ Node bindings: Expose the low-level interface to non-blocking POSIX calls
 - Threadpool: To do file I/O or any other blocking system call
 - Event Loop: A main process (or main thread) that responds to an event queue: grabs the top item in the event queue, executes it, and then grabs the next item.
-- Threadpool and Event Loop Manager ([libuv](http://libuv.org/)): This library helps manage the threadpool and event loop, and helps handle asynchronous I/O operations (I/O operation: an operation that "calls out" from the process to the underlying system.
-For example, accessing the file system, reading/writing to memory, or sending something over the network).
+- Threadpool and Event Loop Manager ([libuv](http://libuv.org/)): This library helps manage the threadpool and event loop, and helps handle asynchronous I/O operations.

 #### V8